rbstp/gist-blog/README.md

 - **Authentic Errors**: Realistic terminal output with deployment failures and database issues
 - **Toggle Back**: Click "dev" button to restore normal operation
 - **No Persistence**: Easter egg resets on page reload for clean demo experience

+## 🕸 Global Tag Graph

+Navigate to `/graph.html` (also available in the header) to explore connections between tags across all posts.

+- Uses the generated `dist/graph.json` (built from post tags during `npm run build`)
+- Pan/zoom with mouse, hover to highlight neighbors
+- Click a tag to jump back to the homepage with that tag preselected (filter applied automatically)
+- Node sizes scale with tag frequency; edge widths scale with co-occurrence weight

+Notes:
+- By default, the graph includes up to 20 most frequent tags.
+You can change this by adjusting `MAX_NODES` in `generateGraphData` within `src/lib/BlogGenerator.js`.

 ## 🎨 Customization